Skip to Content

 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

-This tofu chorizo is made with crumbled firm tofu and a blend of Tex-Mex spices.
+This tofu chorizo is made with crumbled firm tofu and a blend of spices.
 Add it to burrito bowls, spoon it into tacos, and use it any way you’d use traditional chorizo!

-Hot, spicy chorizo is featured in many Tex-Mex dishes, but finding store-bought vegan chorizo substitutes is a dicey proposition.
+Hot, spicy chorizo is featured in many Tex-Mex and Mexican dishes, but finding store-bought vegan chorizo substitutes is a dicey proposition.
 If you don’t live near a Whole Foods or natural market, you’re probably out of luck!

 It’s a good thing tofu chorizo is so easy to make—and it’s made with ingredients that are easy to find at any grocery store.